IEEE Citation and Format - A Complete Guide

-- The beginning words, word after a colon or proper names are capitalized in articles and book chapter titles.
+- The beginning words, words after a colon, or proper names are capitalized in articles and book chapter titles.
 They must also appear in italics and quotation marks.

 - Online sources are cited by following the standard for a specific source.
-Add the designation as an online source afterwards.
+Add the designation as an online source afterward.
 For example, (database, URL, or DOI*).

 - Page ranges are indicated by using pp. Nevertheless, single pages are shown by using p.

 IEEE regularly, updates its manual of writing style but three main rules remain stable:

 - Direct Quotation - Always place the text from another source in quotation marks.

 - Adding Reference to The Original Source – Summarize and come up with a citation when quoting information from another source.

 - Data, Findings, Graphics, And Tables – Remember tocite the original work while referring to the data from another source.